JuliaOcean/AIBECS.jl/docs/paper.md

 A conceptual model of the cycle of any marine tracer essentially requires two components.
 (i) A model of how the tracer is transported (be it the ocean currents and eddies, gravitational settling, or a combination of those), and (ii) a model of the local sources and sinks at any location.
-AIBECS.jl is built on this concept and allows users to build numerical models of marine tracers by selecting a circulation (and/or vertical transport) and local sources and sinks.
+AIBECS.jl is built on this concept and allows users to build numerical models of marine tracers by selecting a circulation and/or vertical transport of the tracer with particles and local sources and sinks.
-Tools for generating the equations, solving them, and then diagnosing and plotting the simulated tracers are also provided, either directly by AIBECS.jl, its dependencies, or by satellite packages in the AIBECS and Julia ecosystem.
+Tools for generating the equations, solving them, and then diagnosing and plotting the simulated tracers are also provided, either directly by AIBECS.jl, by its dependencies, or by satellite packages in the AIBECS and Julia ecosystem.